tupini07/Wallpapers/README.md

 Most wallpapers come from [mut-ex/wallpapers](https://github.com/mut-ex/wallpapers) and I try to always keep this repo up to date with this other one.
 Besides those, I also added a couple of images myself.

+If I know where an image was published then I will try to add said references in the [Credits.md](Credits.md) file, which contains previews of the images and the link from where they were originally taken.
+Only images for which there is such a link are shown.